|

 This risky new business was defined by its booms and busts and was tailor made for the skill and nerve of the frontier gamblers who knew when to hold 'em and when to fold 'em.
 Their "hole card" was the information found with the drill bit.
 Their constant quest was for a stake; wildcatting was a capital intensive game.

-A legendary character of the game, "Dad" Joiner, once considered quite dapper, made up for his advanced weight and age with flowery poetry.
-Like the promoter in Broadway's hit play "The Producers," Dad charmed a great number of mostly elderly women into investing in his ventures.
-His great discovery well was named The Daisy Bradford, and she was a gusher but he had sold over a thousand percent of the venture.
+Two legendary characters of the game, "Dad" Joiner and Doc Lloyd made up for their advanced age and weight with courtly manners and flowery poetry.
+Like the promoter in Broadway's hit play "The Producers," they charmed quite a number of elderly women into investing in their ventures.
+Their great discovery well was named The Daisy Bradford, and she was a gusher but Joiner had sold over a thousand percent of the venture.
 Soon a room full of Dad's investors angrily demanded their money or his hide.
 A judge intervened and said, "When a man brings in a baby, he is allowed to rock it for a while."

 Unlike Texas' first great oil field, Spindletop's little salt dome, whose riches produced Texaco and Gulf, the East Texas field covered hundreds of square miles owned by thousands of small farmers who benefited financially.
 Though Hunt was the big winner in the play, lots of other small companies and independents joined in the development, including my grandfather.